 The Pilgrimage of Gold Star Mothers

 On the evening of August 14, 1930, Katherine Bell Holley, an African American schoolteacher from Hedgesville, West Virginia, boarded the train at the Baltimore and Ohio station at North Mountain, outside the small town.
 At Martinsburg, she transferred to a train to New York, where she boarded the SS American Merchant for France.
 She arrived by train at Les Invalides in Paris on August 26.
-Holley traveled to France as part of a Gold Star Mothers pilgrimage, a United States government program that paid the travel expenses to the gravesites for mothers and widows whose sons and husbands had died overseas as members of the American Expeditionary Forces (AEF) during the war.
+Holley traveled to France as part of a Gold Star Mothers pilgrimage, a United States government program that paid the travel expenses to the gravesites of mothers and widows whose sons and husbands had died overseas as members of the American Expeditionary Forces (AEF) during the war.
 Pilgrimage Gold Star Mothers

 Katherine Holley made the journey to France to visit the grave of her husband, Pvt.
 Lewis A. Holley.
 Twelve years earlier, on October 4, 1918, Private Holley, Company B, 542d Engineers, United States Expeditionary Force, France, had died of pneumonia.
 Holley died at the Naval Base Hospital #65 at or near Brest, France.
 He had enlisted only two months earlier, on August 5, 1918, and had arrived in Brest just seven days before on the troopship USS American.
 The troops debarked on October 1, just three days before Holley’s death.
 Holley was one of the 53,000 American soldiers who died in France during the First World War.
 He was buried on October 7 in the American Cemetery in Lambezellac, France, northwest of Brest.
 On June 10, 1920, the Graves Registration Service of the Quartermaster Office reburied Holley in a different site in the cemetery at Lambezellac, and on October 25, 1921, the GRS moved his remains to the American Cemetery in Oise-Aisne.